-Be sure to keep your contact information up to date on parent portal in order to receive all school communications which may include automated phone calls, e-mails, and text messages, including emergency alerts.
+Be sure to keep your contact information up to date with the school each year, or when contact information changes.
+Each year you will need to log on to parent portal and go through the re-enrollment process (download instructions here) in order to receive all school communications which may include automated phone calls, e-mails, and text messages, including emergency alerts.
 Other forms of communication may include:

 - Paper newsletter or flier

 - eNews (online newsletters, e-mail updates)

 San Juan USD App